inpta/InPTA-student-week-2022/enterprise/readme.md

-Please install enterprise, ptmcmcsampler, nestle, and corner if you haven't done so already.
+Please install enterprise, ptmcmcsampler, nestle, and corner if you haven't done so already. <br>
 For example, you can install them in conda like this:
 $ conda create --name pta-gwa python=3.9
 $ conda activate pta-gwa